 Tournament Director: Julia Hayward

 You can find past winners here.

 Teams of five players, up to a maximum of 20.
 Teams representing as many UK clubs and groups as possible.
 Teams should represent recognised clubs (including leagues and other backgammon-related groups), that are associated with specific geographic areas within the UK; participants must be current members of the relevant club.
-Larger clubs may enter multiple teams if space permits, but precedence will be given to A-teams.
+Up to May 1st 2017 entry will be restricted to A-teams to give all clubs a fair chance at getting at least one team in; after that point larger clubs may enter multiple teams if space permits.

 Confirmed entries so far:

 - Worcester A